 You have the right to request details of personal information which we hold about you.

-If you would like a copy of your personal information, please write to James Holman, Weightmans, 100 Old Hall Street Liverpool L3 9QJ.
+If you would like a copy of your personal information, please write to Helen Littlewood, Weightmans, 100 Old Hall Street Liverpool L3 9QJ.

 You also have the right to correct or complete information held by us.

 If you think any information we have about you is incorrect, incomplete or needs updating please also let us know.
 We will update any information as soon as possible.